silvarc141/reapkgs/README.md

 ## Generating flakes

 A flake for "known" ReaPack repos is generated in the [reapkgs-known repo](https://github.com/silvarc141/reapkgs-known).
-If you only wish to use known repos, proceed to the next section.
+If you only wish to use known repos, proceed to section about [using generated flakes](#using-generated-flakes).
 If you wish to use other ReaPack repos, you have to generate and include a new flake.

 1. Create a file with urls to your repo's ReaPack index files.